atyryshkina/algorithm-performance-analysis/howto2.md

 The Galaxy server has three different clusters with different hardware specifications.
 The hardware on which a job was run is recorded in the dataset.
 [I need to put hardware specs here. or a link to them]

-The jobs contain information about the amount of memory alotted to them, but they do not contain information about the amount of memory used, which we consider an important attribute.
-In addition, the CPUs are shared with other jobs running on the node, so the perfomance of jobs is affected by the server load at the time of execution.
-We began tracking these two attributes (memory used and server load) not long before writing this, and will publish those datasets when available.
+The CPUs are shared with other jobs running on the node, so the perfomance of jobs is affected by the server load at the time of execution.
+We began tracking this attribute not long before writing this, and will publish those datasets when available.

 #### Distribution of the Data